How to Use SCP Command to Securely Transfer Files

 /files on the remote host

 You will be prompted to enter the passwords for both remote accounts.
-The data will be transfer directly from one remote host to the other.
+The data will be transferred directly from one remote host to the other.

 To route the traffic through the machine on which the command is issued, use the

 You may also want to set up an SSH key-based authentication and connect to your Linux servers without entering a password.

-If you are regularly connecting to the same systems, you can simplify your workflow by defining all of your connections in the SSH config file.
+If you regularly connect to the same systems, you can simplify your workflow by defining all of your connections in the SSH config file .